department-of-veterans-affairs/vets-website/src/site/README.md

 <details><summary>3.
 Register your GraphQL query into the content build</summary>

 As of writing, the module located at `src/site/stages/build/drupal/individual-queries.js` contains a list of node queries that each executed during a content build.
 Follow the pattern in that file to add your module's GraphQL query into that list.
 Once done, a `yarn build:content --pull-drupal` should include your GraphQL query.
-If you try this now, your project will likely run into a build error.
-This is to be expected, because the layout file is required and we haven't added that yet.
+If you try this now it will probably have no effect because there are probably no published pages of the new page-type.

 </details>